How to Become a Chemical Engineer

 Entry-level engineers usually work under the supervision of experienced engineers.
 In large companies, new engineers also may receive formal training in classrooms or seminars.
 As junior engineers gain knowledge and experience, they move to more difficult projects with greater independence to develop designs, solve problems, and make decisions.

 Eventually, chemical engineers may advance to supervise a team of engineers and technicians.
 Some may become architectural and engineering managers.
-However, preparing for management positions usually requires working under the guidance of a more experienced chemical engineer.
+Preparing for management positions usually requires working under the guidance of a more experienced chemical engineer.

 An engineering background enables chemical engineers to discuss a product’s technical aspects and assist in product planning and use.
 For more information, see the profile on sales engineers.